ramon-pessoa/python_programming/README_CODE_51-75.md

 	b.
 Solution (Python) - Create a second dict that maps urls to shortened urls and update that appropriately.
 When we see a url we've seen before, we can just then just re-use that shortened url: [url_shortener_same_url_twice.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/51-75/url_shortener_same_url_twice.py)

+56. Problem #56 [Medium]: Given an undirected graph represented as an adjacency matrix and an integer k, write a function to determine whether each vertex in the graph can be colored such that no two adjacent vertices share the same color using at most k colors.

+	a.
+Solution (Python) - Solution using backtracking.
+This solution runs in O(k^N) time and O(k) space, where N is the number of vertices: [colorable.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/51-75/colorable.py)

 Go back to [Contents](#contents).